 My Books

-Here are some of my favorite books that I either published or have represented:
+Here are some of my favorite books that I published:

 1. Picture Perfect – Jodi Picoult